 Are there any international opportunities for Australian-trained stonemasons?

 Yes, Australian-trained stonemasons are well-regarded internationally due to their comprehensive training and expertise, especially in countries with a strong heritage in stonework.
-There are opportunities for restoration projects in Europe, especially in countries like Italy and France, known for their historic stone structures.
+If you are planning to become a stonemason, there are opportunities for restoration projects in Europe, especially in countries like Italy and France, known for their historic stone structures.

 Additionally, Australian stonemasons may find opportunities in rapidly developing regions like the Middle East, where luxury construction projects often require high-quality stonework.
 However, working internationally may require additional certifications or licenses depending on the country’s regulations.